ewan-harney/hpc_blast2taxonomizr/README.md

 * An email address (-E)
 <br></br>

-<b>Additionally, there is an optional argument to exclude hits based on a search term:</b>
+<b>Additionally, one can add an optional argument to exclude hits based on a search term:</b>
-* Search term enclosed within single quotes, e.g. 'uncultured' (-G)
+* Search term enclosed within single quotes, e.g. 'uncultured eukaryote' (-G)
 <br></br>

-Taxonomic assignment may be improved by removing uncultured sequences (which rarely feature taxonomic information beyond domain).
-Note that this will only work if blast was run with the files 'taxdb.btd' and 'taxdb.bti' present, which include additional taxonomic information.
+Taxonomic assignment may be improved by removing some uncultured sequences (which have very little taxonomic information).
+Note that this will only work if blast was run with the files 'taxdb.btd' and 'taxdb.bti' present, which provide the additional taxonomic information.
+Exclusion is carried out with the [grep -v](https://www.gnu.org/software/grep/manual/grep.html) command, and more complex search terms can be built if required e.g. 'uncultured eukaryote\|uncultured fungus' will exclude ASVs if they feature either search term.
+You may want to run the `02_run_taxonomizr_lca.sh` script without -G and inspect the results of the intermediate output file blast_out/all_blast.out.tab before deciding whether to include -G (and if including it, which search terms would be appropriate).
 <br></br>

 Blast will potentially output hundred of hits for each ASV.
 The minimum percentage identity threshold (-P) can be used to reduce the number of hits that are considered by taxonomizr.
 We suggest using a relatively high value to start with (90 or 95), which can be reduced if high numbers of NAs appear in the summary file.